 Introduction

-Another problem for automatically ran Windows Forms tests on Jenkins is that those will require established active desktop session.
-However, in most situations a user session, after some time of inactivity, is disconnected on the machine where tests are ran.
-This lead to a problem of scheduling “nightly runs” of Windows Forms tests on Jenkins and their triggering without any user login before running the tests.
-In order to solve this problem, user session is kept alive by executing simple mouse movement test periodically.
+Another problem with automatically running Windows Forms tests on Jenkins is that those will require an established active desktop session.
+However, in most situations, a user session, after some time of inactivity, is disconnected from the machine where tests are run.
+This led to a problem of scheduling “nightly runs” of Windows Forms tests on Jenkins and their triggering without any user login before running the tests.
+In order to solve this problem, a user session is kept alive by executing a simple mouse movement test periodically.

 In summary, in order to run Windows Forms test, efficiently using Jenkins: